biocatiit/musclex/docs/AppSuite/QuadrantFolding/Quadrant-Folding--Background-Subtraction.md

 Manual controls are shown in the Results panel. **Apply Default Optimization** and **Advanced Configuration** are shown only when **Automated Processing** is selected.

+## Manual Setting \| One Method
+1. **Subtraction Method** — Select the background subtraction method to use.
+2. **Method-specific parameters** — Set the method-specific parameters.
+3. **Apply Selected Subtraction Settings** — Click to apply the selected subtraction settings.

+Set the method and parameters to use for the background subtraction.

+## Manual Setting \| Transition
+1. **Inner background** — Method and parameters for radii inside the transition region (e.g. 2D Convexhull).
+2. **Outer background** — Separate method and parameters for larger radii (e.g. Smoothed-Gaussian).
+3. **Transition Radius** — Radius where inner and outer estimates are blended.
+4. **Transition Delta** — Width of the linear blend zone.
+5. **Show Transition Radius and Delta** — Overlay transition circles on the folded image.

+Set the transition radius just outside the M3 meridional peak when possible.

+## Automated Processing
+**Apply Default Optimization** runs this search with default methods on the current image and can add a **Default Optimization** entry to the configuration table to be applied to subsequent images.
+**Advanced Configuration** allows to adjust the settings for the optimization and add additional configurations to the configuration table.

 ## Recommended workflow using Automated Processing

 ### Step 0: Apply Default Optimization